Mental Health Counselor Degree and Career Guide

 • Offices of Other Health Practitioners

-How do I advance in my mental health counseling career?
+How can I move up in my mental health counseling career?

 Being a mental health counselor is not only rewarding, it’s also a gateway career to other professions.
 For those who have earned a master’s degree in counseling, you can earn a master’s in social work (MSW) or another counseling area.
 This, as well as getting your mandatory license, will open your career options and allow you to move into other areas of counseling, such as rehabilitation counseling, substance abuse counseling, marriage and family counseling and educational counseling.